damaleos/retail-inventory-api/README.md

     - Product ID
     - Brand ID
 - Returns the applicable price, price list, and valid date range
+- Uses priority to resolve conflicts when multiple price ranges overlap
 - Database is initialized automatically at startup using H2 and `src/main/resources/data.sql`
 - Includes integration tests for all main business scenarios